flowersinthesand/portal-java/core/README.md

 In the method case, after execution a reply callback will be executed regarding the execution result as the callback data.

-In the parameter case, the parameter's type should be `Reply.Callback` and the method's return type does not matter.
+In the parameter case, the parameter's type should be `Reply.Fn` and the method's return type does not matter.
 Use this way when you need to execute the callback asynchronously out of the current thread.

-#### Callback
+#### Fn
 Reply callback interface.

 * `void done()`